Aman11b/CSS-Resets/Accessibility.md

 2. when coaded properly screen reader announce name role and state of element
 3. built-in keyboard , jumps between heading lists form element links and navigation sequence

+## Low Vision
++ Small Font (text resizing and different from zoom).
++ Poor contrast
++ Animation and moving content
++ Point of regard (place where you are reading and have focus) -on zoom place shoild not change